 About Me

-I am Dr. Nakul Karle, an atmospheric research scientist with expertise in planetary boundary layer dynamics, turbulence, air quality, and pollution transport.
-Currently, I serve as an Assistant Research Scientist and Adjunct Lecturer at Howard University in Washington, D.C.
+I am Dr. Nakul Karle, an atmospheric research scientist specializing in planetary boundary layer dynamics, turbulence, air quality, and pollution transport.
+I currently work as an Assistant Research Scientist and Adjunct Lecturer at Howard University in Washington, D.C., where I conduct research on boundary layer dynamics and teach courses that inspire the next generation of environmental scientists.

-Born and raised in Mumbai, India, I hold a Bachelor’s and Master’s degree in Physics from the University of Mumbai, a Master's in Computational Sciences, and a Ph.D. in Environmental Sciences and Engineering from the University of Texas at El Paso.
+Born and raised in Mumbai, India, I earned my Bachelor’s and Master’s degrees in Physics from the University of Mumbai, followed by a Master’s in Computational Sciences and a Ph.D. in Environmental Sciences and Engineering from the University of Texas at El Paso.

-Throughout my academic and professional journey, I have passionately worked at the intersection of observational science, computational modeling, and teaching, aiming to enhance the understanding of atmospheric processes that directly influence environmental health and climate change.
+My academic and professional journey bridges observational and computational approaches to atmospheric research, with a focus on understanding processes that influence air quality and boundary layer dynamics.
 I take pride in fostering educational environments that are inclusive, collaborative, and innovative, and mentoring students in atmospheric sciences.

 Research

-My research primarily focuses on understanding atmospheric dynamics within the planetary boundary layer (PBL), with a particular emphasis on turbulence, air quality, and their interactions with climate change.
-My methodological approach uniquely combines high-resolution observational data from state-of-the-art remote sensing instruments (e.g., Raman Lidar, Doppler Lidar, and Ceilometers).
+My research focuses on understanding atmospheric dynamics within the planetary boundary layer (PBL), with a particular emphasis on turbulence, air quality, and the transport of pollutants.
+I employ a combination of high-resolution observational data and advanced remote sensing techniques using instruments such as Raman lidar, Doppler lidar, and ceilometers.

 Key research areas include: